Mirazuli345/Map-Google-Web-Automation/README.md

 # Map-Google-Web-Automation
 To run this project Create maven in IDE
-Then open the git folder on IDE
+Then open the googleMap folder on IDE